Chapter One: Gameplay

 had the chance to get its hooks in you, then you'll respect the authority

-going to college as well, then you'll probably not only shackle yourself
+going to college as well, then you'll not only shackle yourself

-to those rules but also then try to lovingly twist them to your own
+to those rules in a masochistic fever, but also start twisting them to your own

 ends, weaseling out loopholes and exploits to cleverly frustrate the